avicnotes/hyde/_posts/2019-06-07-create-a-web-page-using-html.md

 ---
-title: 9 steps to creating a web page using HTML [Illustrated guide]
+title: 9 steps to create a web page using basic HTML for beginners[Illustrated guide]
 date: 2019-06-07T14:00:48+00:00
 author: avic
 layout: post